 Via Verde, Mexico City discovers viral urban green

 By 2030, many cities are aiming for a milestone that we can set a new standard.
-Make sure that cities around the world have a minimum of 9 square meters of green space per inhabitant, which is the WHO recommendation.
+Make sure that cities around the world have a minimum of 9 square meters of green area per inhabitant, which is the WHO recommendation.
 Since the trend of cities is to transform the few existing green areas into buildings, the goal is simply to "verticalize" the green to establish a perfect and balanced synergy between nature and the city.

 Solarpunk projects and vertical gardens in urban areas could not only absorb CO2, pollution and smog (if the right plants are selected), but also absorb heat, add biodiversity and reduce noise pollution.